-An administrator must work co-operatively with any guardian appointed by the Board.
+An administrator must work co-operatively with any guardian appointed by SACAT.

 Guardianship Board Hearings

-Applications to the Guardianship Board require a hearing at which all interested persons, namely family members, health providers and so on are invited to attend even if or especially if there is or may be conflict between them.
+Applications to SACAT require a hearing at which all interested persons, namely family members, health providers and so on are invited to attend even if or especially if there is or may be conflict between them.

-An order that is made by the Board can be appealed to the Administrative and Disciplinary Division of the District Court, which involves a more legalistic determination of the issues in dispute.
+An order that is made by SACAT can be reviewed (like an appeal) within SACAT by senior members or judges (sometimes called an “internal review”), which involves a more legalistic determination of the issues in dispute.